-We are into a list of things that in addition to assigning all future inventions within scope to the university, a faculty member or other unfortunate also agrees to do.
+We are into a list of things that, in addition to assigning all future inventions within scope to the university, a faculty member or other unfortunate also must be forced to agree to do.

 There follows another hopeless demand (under threat of job security, natch):

 will not to disclose to UNIVERSITY or use in my work at UNIVERSITY (unless otherwise agreed in writing with UNIVERSITY):

 (i) any proprietary information of any of my prior employers, or of any third party, such information to include, without limitation, any trade secrets or confidential information with respect to the business, work, or investigations of such prior employer or other third party; or

 Meaning, apparently, that faculty coming from other universities cannot use any research work –the “investigations of such prior employer.”
 Or perhaps that means “documents investigated by the prior employer.”
 Yeah, maybe that.
 Notice that “proprietary information” ends up having a definition of the form “proprietary information and non-proprietary information.”
 Again, inducing hopeless cognitive dissonance.
 “Without limitation” just ices the cake’s icing.
 “Or other third party” is full bombast–is that “proprietary information of any of my prior employers or other third party” or is it “investigations of such prior employer or other third party”?
 Or do you care at all at this point?
 I don’t because the model IAA is just stupid, but on we go.